fdeberna/chat-ptolemaic/README.md

 Can a language model generate heliocentric ideas despite training exclusively on geocentric texts?

+More broadly, how do training constraints and fine-tuning shape the model’s selection of explanatory frameworks (e.g., modern heliocentric vs premodern geocentric reasoning), and what mechanisms govern the emergence or suppression of alternative scientific ideas?

 ## Experimental Design

+The project consists of two complementary experimental settings:

+### Phase 1: Small-model emergence (controlled training)

 **Training:** 110M-parameter GPT model
 - **General pretraining:** 290M tokens (heliocentric astronomy removed)